BrunoOliveira90/LearnFlask/README.md

 13/06/2024 19:40h > 4th step is done, GET & POST Methods, sendind data from the front to the back end.

 14/06/2024 10:50h > 5th step is done, maintaing sessions.

+14/06/2024 12:20h > 6thstep is done, Message flashing.
+To show something, or confirm an action.